walshbr/introduction-to-text-analysis/crowdsourcing/crowdsourcing.md

 > Is it enough that the users are contributing to the public good?
 > At what point does volunteer labor become exploitation?

 In the case of *Recaptcha*, you might have taken part in a crowdsourcing project without even realizing it.
+These are open questions with no clear answers, but they are worth keeping in mind.

 > What are ethical practices for conducting volunteer projects on such a scale?

-These are open questions with no clear answers, but they are worth keeping in mind.
+> What would it take for you to feel adequately compensated for your time?

 *Typewright*, *Recaptcha*, and *Transcribe Bentham* produce great results, but they do so by employing human energy to fairly menial tasks. *Wikipedia* points to an important question about crowdsourcing: